dbedggood/typescript-playground/README.md

 1. Start the typescript compiler in watch mode *(WIP solution)*:
 >`tsc --watch`

-2. Then run the code compiled from `index.ts` with:
+2. Then run the code compiled from `index.ts` in a new terminal with:
 >`npm run dev`